hodgesmr/mastodon_digest/README.md

  - `MASTODON_TOKEN` : This is your access token.
 You can generate one on your home instance under Preferences > Development.
 Your token only needs Read permissions.
  - `MASTODON_BASE_URL` : This is the protocol-aware URL of your Mastodon home instance.
 For example, if you are `@Gargron@mastodon.social`, then you would set `https://mastodon.social`.
- - `MASTODON_USERNAME`: This is your Mastodon account username on your home instance.
-For example, if you are `@Gargron@mastodon.social`, then you would set `Gargron`.

 Both the Docker container and the python script will construct the environment from the `.env` file.
 This is usually sufficient and you can stop here.
 However, you may **optionally** construct your environment manually.
 This is may be useful for deployed environments.